Null-Cherry/Documentations/FireLibrary.md

 ```

 #### Supported Properties
-Every option available during object creation can be dynamically accessed:
+Every option available during object creation can be dynamically accessed and changed:
 ```lua
 -- For a slider
 slider.Min = 0